-- Develop the informatics area, search for new (commercial and free of charge) programs for data processing and implementing in the center; - > Study international standards and their adaptation to the Vivarium work; - > Develop/expand commercial services/activities.
+- Develop bio-informatics area, search for the new (commercial and free of charge) programs for data processing and implementing in the center; - Study international standards and their adaptation to the Vivarium work; - > Develop/expand commercial services/activities.

-- ISO certificate obtained by the Genome Center; - Launch of vivarium and obtain international certificate.
+- ISO certificate obtained by the Genome Center; - Launch of vivarium and obtain of international certificate.